 well-being and citizenM's culture

 Personal well-being and having a safe company culture are priorities.
-All employees have access to workshops that focus on topics such as: the power of speech, citizenM rules and our speakup policy, how to provide feedback, and unconscious bias workshops.
+All employees have access to workshops that focus on topics such as: the power of speech, citizenM rules and our speak-up policy, and how to provide feedback.